Welcome to Nugu Beach Resort

 Nugu Beach Resort is a bungalow resort set on a postcard-perfect Pacific beach.

-It is a two-hour banana boat ride from Honiara to Buena Vista Island in the Central Province where Nugu Beach Resort is located.
-Arriving on the shores of Nugu is like exhaling a deep “Ahhhhhhhhhhhhhhh”.
-Because it is so pretty and just far away enough from Honiara.
+It is a two-hour banana boat ride from Honiara to Buena Vista Island in Central Province where Nugu Beach Resort is located.
+Arriving on the shores of Nugu is like exhaling a deep “Ahhhhhhhhhhhhhhh” because it is so pretty and just far away enough from Honiara.